|

 The

-Keitel-Haus has recently been renovated and is now a private
+Keitel-Haus was renovated about 2004 and is now a private

 residence. ("The Epic of the